Intercountry Adoption

 • Reconsider bringing electronic devices to Belarus.

-• Log out of all social media accounts, and do not access your social media accounts while in Belarus.
+• Log out of all social media accounts, and do not access personal social media accounts while in Belarus.

 • Review the Country Security Report for Belarus.